idealabasu/idealab_jekyll_source/research-opportunitites.md

 ## PhD Research

-Please contact Dr. Aukes directly or look on the "jobs" link for current opportunities.
-Unless there is a current posting, there is a low chance of unsolicited emails getting a response
+**There are currently no openings available.**  There is a low chance of unsolicited emails getting a response.

 ## Masters Research

-**We do not *generally* fund masters research.**
+**We do not generally fund masters research.**

 ### Masters Thesis